ajakaja/ajakaja.github.io/_notes/ontology.md

 By this I mean: a normal human brain would never mistake, say, an image that's a mesh of fur and eyes as a dog.
 But a NN happily will.

 That's because the human model of dogs is very similar to _actual dogs_: it requires the parts of a dog, or an understanding of why some of the parts aren't visible, plus recognizing something like the right relative dimensions between dog parts.
 Our model of 'dog-ness' is _a lot like actual dogs_, while a NN for processing images and identifying dogs has _nothing like an actual concept of a dog_.
+Instead it has a weird medley type of "patterns that were common among its training images of dogs".

 (I would say that NN's capabilities today are approximately like those of "humans, but only getting to look at the picture for a quarter of a second out of the peripheral vision", such that _only_ rapid-fire image processing gets to work, instead of conceptual mapping!)